HMT-seminar-2014/hmt-12B/converted/pres2.md

---- author: HMT Group B title: Final Pres

-Blank Slide

 ---
+author: HMT Group B
+title: Final Pres

+---

+> Blank Slide

+---
-#The Composition of Venetus A with Regard to Aristarchan Critical Marks.#
+# The Composition of Venetus A with Regard to Aristarchan Critical Marks.

+---
---- = data-x='1000'
+= data-x='1000'

-#Intro#
+# Intro

 Where are we?